Assessment Benchmarks & Categories of Development and Assessment

 No, if the proposed development complies with all of the requirements for accepted development (where nominated in the Tables of Assessment) in the Logan Planning Scheme.

-If accepted development does not comply with one or more of the identified acceptable outcomes of the applicable code(s), it becomes code assessable.
+If accepted development does not comply with one or more of the identified outcomes of the applicable code(s), it becomes code assessable.

 Yes - development permit, see Application Lodgement.